Skip to main content

 • In which markets do you offer or use these systems?

-Based on your answers, the platform creates an AI system inventory, the foundation for everything that follows.
+From your answers, the platform builds an AI system inventory.
+That inventory is the foundation everything else stands on.

 Stage 2: Role Classification

-The interview determines your role under the AI Act for each identified system:
+Next, the interview pins down your role under the AI Act for each system it found:

 • Did your organisation develop this AI system?